 PCB Diagnostics vs Logic Board Repair

 Hard drive PCB diagnostics and MacBook logic board repair share a common discipline: component-level fault isolation on multi-layer boards under magnification.
 The same thermal imaging, voltage injection, oscilloscope probing, and precision soldering techniques that revive a dead MacBook also revive the electronics layer of a failed hard drive.
 This page documents where those skill sets converge.
+PCB repair is one stage of our complete hard drive data recovery workflow.

 Why Simple PCB Swaps No Longer Work